MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-export.md

     ![Menu where you choose underlying or summarized](media/end-user-export/power-bi-export-option.png)

 5. What happens next depends on which browser you are using.
-You might be prompted to save the file or your might see a link to the exported file at the bottom of the browser.
+You might be prompted to save the file or you might see a link to the exported file at the bottom of the browser.

     ![Exported file displaying in Microsoft Edge browser](media/end-user-export/power-bi-export-edge-browser.png)